-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 Natasha Lyonne, Russian Doll

-Phoebe Waller-Bridge, Fleabag
+Phoebe Waller-Bridge, Fleabag – winner

 Best Performance By An Actor In A Television Series – Musical Or Comedy